geiszla/BoxHero/README.md

 5. Repeat linting with all modified files.

 ## Project Structure
-This is a previous version of the project structure.
-Will be updated soon...

 * node_modules

    Node.js modules used by our project.
 They are listed in package.json under "dependencies" and "devDependencies" sections and are automatically fetched by the "yarn install" command (they shouldn't be modified manually).

 * src

-   Source files of the user interface mainly consisting of react code.
+   Source files of the user interface mainly consisting of React and JavaScript code.

   * components

-     The react elements are defined here. hi.js contains the definition of a simple react component.
+     Each page is defined here (they are written in React).
+The "routes.js" file contains the routing information of the pages (the structure of the website).

+  * styles

+     Contains the styles of the website (written in stylus).
+It's compiled to CSS code during client compilation (see build_client.js).

-  * main.js
+  * index.js

-     JavaScript code that's run first and loads and runs the react elements.
+     Renders the React document starting with the entry "Router" object (which handles the navigation between pages).

-  * test.js
+  * graphql.js

-     A sample react file that defines a page.
+     Handles the request and response to/from the GraphQL backend (e.g. to fetch data from the database).

 * www

    Files that will be sent to the client the first time it visits the webapp.
-They are generated from the source files in the "src" folder by the make.js script.
+They are generated from the source files in the "src" folder by the build_client.js script.

-   * index.html
+  * external

-      The frame of the webapp consisting of only a basic html frame and the include of the react framework files and bundle.js.
+    Contains the libraries used by the application at runtime (e.g. React, MobX, etc.).

   * bundle.js

-     JavaScript code that generates each page of the webapp dinamically when the user navigates on it.
+     JavaScript code that generates each page and element of the webapp dinamically when the user navigates on it.

-  * external
+  * styles.CSS

-    Don't worry about it, we probably won't need it...
+    Styles for the application compiled from the stylus files in "src/styles".

 * .babelrc